TamarLabs/ReDe/README.md

 Using this system it is also possible to craft a self cleaning "claims check", to minimize load on transportation and manipulation nodes of a pipeline architecture.

-You can read furthur on the algorithm behind this module [here](Algorithm.md).
+You can read further on the algorithm behind this module [here](Algorithm.md).

 ## What it includes: